unforswearing/todo_markup.js/README.md

 ## Future

 - Move footnotes to sit at the end of the previous line
-- Extract only tex from the file
-- Extract only tasks frome the file, organized by state
 - Add timestamps to completed tasks
+- New operators for abbreviations and definitions
+- Extract only text from the file
+- Extract only tasks frome the file, organized by state (in progress or done)
 - Maybe more stuff, I dunno